Want the best of VICE News straight to your inbox? Sign up here.

 “The availability of a reliable digital infrastructure is essential.
 The connections are desperately needed for hospitals and care homes… and then there are those who deliberately set radio masts on fire.
 Incomprehensible and unacceptable,” Rob Bongelaar, director of The Monet Foundation, an association that oversees the placement of cell towers, told Dutch newspaper De Telegraaf.

-There's been a strong anti-5G protest movement in Holland for some time, and the current wave of conspiracy theories linking the technology to the spread of coronavirus has been traced back to an article published on a regional Dutch website that cited a doctor making the connection.
+There has been a strong anti-5G protest movement in Holland for some time, and the current wave of conspiracy theories linking the technology to the spread of coronavirus has been traced back to an article published on a regional Dutch website that cited a doctor making the connection.

 In New Zealand, it appears anti-5G protesters also vandalized a 4G site by mistake.